-Having a good pair of headphones can have a huge impact on your mixing and production.
+Having a good pair of headphones can have a massive impact on your mixing and production.
 Besides using monitor speakers in your essential equipment list, studio headphones are great for getting a clearer sonic image, especially as studios can get pretty loud.

 Let’s take a look at our pick of the Best Studio Headphones you can buy!